EricGilerson/rindle/readme.md

 ## High-level workflow

-1. **Configure** – call `rindle::create_config` to validate paths, select feature columns, and choose window geometry and scaling options.【F:include/rindle.hpp†L23-L59】
+1. **Configure** – call `rindle::create_config` to validate paths, select feature columns, and choose window geometry and scaling options.
-2. **Build** – pass the configuration to `rindle::build_dataset`; the driver discovers tickers, fits scalers, writes window manifests, and emits `manifest.json` summarizing the build.【F:src/driver.cpp†L19-L125】【F:include/rindle.hpp†L61-L67】
+2. **Build** – pass the configuration to `rindle::build_dataset`; the driver discovers tickers, fits scalers, writes window manifests, and emits `manifest.json` summarizing the build.
-3. **Load** – use `rindle::get_dataset` with the manifest to materialize feature and target tensors in memory for model training or analysis.【F:include/rindle.hpp†L69-L90】【F:src/rindle_api.cpp†L95-L169】
+3. **Load** – use `rindle::get_dataset` with the manifest to materialize feature and target tensors in memory for model training or analysis.

-The C++ API is mirrored in the optional Python bindings, enabling the same flow from notebooks or scripts.【F:src/python/bindings.cpp†L97-L214】
+The C++ API is mirrored in the optional Python bindings, enabling the same flow from notebooks or scripts.

 ## Input expectations